Rishavdovakiin/Dark-Matter-Halo-Prediction-with-Regression-Models/Codes/ReadMe.md

 - **Description**: Download the prediction plot as a PNG image.
 - **Response**: Returns a PNG image file of the plot (if available).

+### Folder Structure
+- `fastapi_app.py`: Main FastAPI application code.
+- `ModelOutputs/`: A folder where the app will save the prediction CSV and plot files.
+  -The files will be stored on the desktop under `ModelOutputs`.